akauppi/svg.rx.js/README.md

 The end game is to get a simple programming paradigm for making SVG-only animated, interactive applications that run fast in the browser.

 The reasons why this isn't already practical lie within the SVG details.
-It doesn't seem easy to make a group out of SVG elements that can be dragged and interacted with.
-We're intending to fix these shortcomings, with the `gx` object.
+It doesn't seem easy to make a group out of SVG elements that can be dragged and interacted with. <strike>We're intending to fix these shortcomings, with the `gx` object.</strike>

+><font color=orange>tbd.
+In the mean time (2017-19), Svelte 3 emerged.
+Looking at integration with it, now.</font>

 ## Design goals